 Why cities brand themselves?
 Need & Importance

-As explained above, city branding has various advantages and benefits associated with them in terms of economic growth and overall perceived value of a place.
+As explained above, urban branding has various advantages and benefits associated with them in terms of economic growth and overall perceived value of a place.
 Carefully made branding campaigns can give a new life to an decaying or declining city.
-The primary reason for branding or rebranding include the economic benefits which can be direct or indirect.
+The primary reason for branding or rebranding include improving the brand image, the economic benefits, talent attraction, reputation all of which can be direct or indirect.
 Within a few years of branding, the city adds value to itself with the efficiency and efficacy of maintaining the brand name, this results in royalties in terms of good economic growth of the city, increased per capita income and increase in funds for municipalities for future development.
 City branding should not be perceived merely as branding or marketing; it is the art of creating an image of a city in peoples mind so that they are attracted towards it.
 The unique character of the city is what makes it different from the rest of the world.
 These days the movement of people is very fluid, and hence it is important to articulate what the city has best in it and how it is different from its other competitors, therefore making it more eye-catching for other cities.
 Earlier marketing techniques were used to promote cities worldwide.
 Place branding is a new trend, only half a decade old, where the image of the city was considered as a pre-requisite for future investments, export of products and enhancing tourism.
 Place branding should not be confused with marketing, as it is more inclusive and displays cities ideals, accomplishments and aspirations apart from just concentrating on the markets to be served.

 Kotler et al., (1999) suggested four critical reasons explaining the need for city branding.
 These adapted reasons are:

 - Cities have to compete in the modern day world and have to adjust to it because of the continually changing environment

 - Cities grow due to urbanization.
 A powerful brand name would help to brush through economic slowdowns and would be a shield to negative publicity.